-For further information on indicators of abuse can be accessed via NSPCC.
+Further information on indicators of abuse can be accessed via NSPCC.

-Sexual violence and sexual harassment between children in the setting Child-on-Child Abuse
+Sexual Violence and Sexual Harassment Between Children in the Setting

+Child-on-Child Abuse

 Sexual violence and sexual harassment can occur between children of any age and sex.
 It can occur through a single child or a group of children sexually assaulting or sexually harassing a single child or group of children.